flicteram/countries/README.md

-Using https://restcountries.eu/, I an app with information of each contry in the world.
+Using https://restcountries.eu/, I have build an app with informations of each contry in the world.